AfaanBilal/NanoCore/README.md

   * **256-byte Memory:** The entire addressable memory space is limited to 256 bytes (`0x00` to `0xFF`), making it a challenge to write highly optimized and compact code.
   * **Variable-Length Instruction Set:** Supports both 1-byte and 2-byte instructions to maximize opcode efficiency and flexibility within the limited address space.
   * **Modular Design:** CPU cycle is broken down into distinct Fetch, Decode, and Execute phases for clarity.
-  * **Inbuilt Assembler:** The NanoCore Assembler makes it easier to program it by writing NanoCore Assembly instead of direct machine code.
+  * **Inbuilt Two-Pass Assembler:** The NanoCore Assembler makes it easier to program it by writing NanoCore Assembly instead of direct machine code.

 ## 🧮 Instruction Set Architecture (ISA)